 Art has evolved from being representational to becoming a language of its own.
-While I acknowledge that the artist must make ends meet, put food on the table, cover expenses and so on.
+Acknowledging that the artist must make ends meet, put food on the table, cover expenses and so on.
 I still believe that merely producing works for an insatiable and ultracapitalist art market is a dead end.
-It makes no more sense to produce for the art market than it did to paint portraits of regents and the upper classes.
-How can artwork be at the same time ground-breaking and a great investment?
-As a commodity, it loses its power and becomes less than art.
-There is little controversy in this, as the debate has been going on for more than half a century.
-All I wish to say is that to function as something meaningful and interesting, art needs to look at other ways of existing, free from the art market.
+It makes no more sense to produce for the art market than painting portraits of regents and the upper class.
+How can the artwork be at the same time groundbreaking and serving as a great investment?
+As a commodity, it loses power and becomes less than art.
+There is little controversy in this. as the debate has been going on for more than half a century.
+All I wish to say is that to function as meaningful and interesting, art needs to look at other ways of existing, free from the art market.

 This then, is an attempt to make a case for the artist as a source of meaning, not objects.
 Art education should enable people to have a critical sense, to seek new solutions where none can be found and to adopt a fresh view of the world as we know it.
-People enabled in this way should be free to explore what it means to be alive, to navigate the universe freely and to seek to live life to it's fullest extent.
+Such enabled people should be free to explore what it means to be alive, to navigate the universe freely and to seek to live life to it's fullest extent.
 And to the best of my ability, I will try to do the same.